SamuelSchlesinger/anonymous-state-machines/README.md

 4. Maintain client privacy by keeping state data with the client

 This model enables privacy-preserving state management where:
-- The client maintains their own state data
+- The client maintains their own state data, reducing the need to trust servers with private information
 - Initial states are verified using the ψ predicate without revealing private data
 - The issuer authenticates and validates state transitions using the ρ predicate
-- Each state can only be transitioned once (via nullifier tracking)
+- Each state can only be transitioned once (via nullifier tracking), preventing replay attacks
 - The issuer enforces state transition rules without necessarily learning all state values

+### Practical Applications

+Anonymous State Machines can transform applications that currently require trusted servers for state management.
+By moving state to the client side while ensuring cryptographic integrity, ASMs enable:

+- Rate-limited systems that preserve privacy
+- Multi-use anonymous access tokens that can be decremented without revealing identity
+- Loyalty systems that track points without tracking users
+- Access control systems where permissions can be selectively disclosed
+- Voting systems with provable eligibility but anonymous participation

 This approach provides a powerful framework for privacy-preserving protocols where state needs to be maintained and validated while minimizing data exposure to the issuer.

 ## Examples

+The following examples demonstrate how Anonymous State Machines can be applied to real-world problems.

 ### Anonymous Credit Tokens